zydezu/mpvconfig/README.md

 ## Updates

+### 2025-01-21

+- FIX: Fix some subtitles not showing up on YouTube videos

 ### 2025-01-17

 - FEATURE: added coloured segments on the progress bar, like on Youtube with SponsorBlock to `modernX.lua` - NOTE: requires a custom version of sponsorblock.lua [https://github.com/zydezu/mpvconfig/blob/main/scripts/sponsorblock.lua](https://github.com/zydezu/mpvconfig/blob/main/scripts/sponsorblock.lua)